CodaP/isccp_l1g_prototype/README.md

 The first step is to construct the resampling index for each satellite.
 To do this we need at least one granule of data to provide the coordinates of the satellite pixels.
 We assume the data is fix-grid.
 This step only needs to be done once for each resolution of each sensor.
+This step requires lots of RAM, recommend at least 32GB.
+It takes about an hour

 *Example:*
 ```